nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed undo/redo mechanism is facilitated by `VersionedCampusConnect`.
-It extends `CampusConnect` with an undo/redo history, stored internally as an `histort` and `future`.
+It extends `CampusConnect` with an undo/redo history, stored internally as an `history` and `future`.
 Additionally, it implements the following operations:

 * `VersionedCampusConnect#saveCurrentData()` — Saves the current address book state in its future.
 *  `VersionedCampusConnect#saveOldData()` — Saves the current address book state in its history.